Azmira canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

-Free of any plant-based protein boosters, this is the profile of a wet food containing a generous amount of meat.
+Even when you consider the protein-boosting effect of the alfalfa, this looks like the profile of a wet product containing a significant amount of meat.

-Azmira Dog Food is a meat-based canned product using a generous amount of lamb, beef, fish and chicken as its main sources of animal protein, thus earning the brand 4 stars.
+Azmira canned dog food is a meat-based wet product using a significant amount of various named meats as its main sources of animal protein, thus earning the brand 4.5 stars.

 Those looking for a nice kibble from the same company may want to check out our review of Azmira Dry Dog Food.